TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

   - Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.
 - This module shall be designed to ensure constant reception of RID information packets gathered from drones within campus airspace.
 - The Wi-Fi module shall be designed to operate autonomously and with limited outside interaction.
-- The Wi-Fi module shall be integrated in the the Central Computer (Raspberry Pi).
+- The Wi-Fi module shall be integrated in the the Central Computer.

 ## Overview of Proposed Solution